 A sentence is a criminal penalty ordered by the court.
 Some sentences involve jail.
 Others do not.
 Sometimes there are ways to avoid a penalty altogether.
 To understand how sentencing works in Massachusetts, you must first understand the structure of the courts.
-Different courts have difference sentencing power.
+Different courts have different sentencing power.
 Criminal cases are heard in either District Court or Superior Court.
 District Court has final jurisdiction over cases involving municipal ordinance violations, misdemeanors, and some felonies (known as “current felonies”).
 Superior Court has final jurisdiction over all criminal matters but is usually reserved for the most serious crimes and offenders.
-Final jurisdiction simply means that the court has the final, ultimate power to resolve (or as lawyers say, “dispose”) the case.
-This is done by trial (where guilt of innocence are determined) or dismissal.
+Final jurisdiction simply means that the court has the final, ultimate power to resolve (or as lawyers say, “dispose of”) the case.
+This is done by trial (where the guilt or innocence are determined) or dismissal.
 Almost all cases (even the very serious ones, like murder) start in the District Court because the law gives the District Court power to hear all criminal charges.
 But, because the District Court has final jurisdiction only for misdemeanors and some felonies, many of the more serious cases end up in Superior Court.
 Felonies that can stay in District Court are generally those that carry a maximum sentence of no more than five years in state prison.
 There are some exceptions to this general rule.
 For example, some drug offenses carry potential sentences

 of more than five years in state prison but can nevertheless stay in District Court.